-The Jupiter Performance Studio (JPS):
+Jupiter Performance Studio (JPS):

-Production premiere of Ebony Noelle Golden's original performance ceremony In The Name Of The Mother Tree as part of DE's fortieth anniversary Outdoor Performance Series.
-The performance will have its full premiere at The Apollo Theater.

-• DE, JPS, and Betty's Daughter Arts Collaborative launched the inaugural 3-year Art and Survival Fellowship for performing artists.
-Fellows will participate in site immersions and online, practicing rigorous techniques and generative creative practices rooted in environmental justice, urban / rural connections, cultural wellness, and collectivity.

-- Ongoing artist residency. - Fiscal sponsorship.
+- Production premiere of Ebony Noelle Golden's original performance ceremony In The Name Of The Mother Tree as part of DE's Constellations Outdoor Festival.
+The performance will have its full premiere at The Apollo Theater. - In 2020, DE, JPS, and Betty's Daughter Arts Collaborative launched the 3-year Art and Survival Fellowship for performing artists.
+Fellows participated in site immersions and online, practicing rigorous techniques and generative creative practices rooted in environmental justice, urban / rural connections, cultural wellness, and collectivity.
+In 2023, the Fellowship will conclude with a culminating festival. - · Ongoing artist residency - · Fiscal sponsorship.